 Our post-pandemic education experience — the Park Academy — was envisioned within a park setting to capitalize on the biophilic benefits and adaptability of the natural environment.
 Other key design considerations were enhancing hands-on learning and physical activity, as well as creating community connections.

 The central hub of the Park Academy is a common area housing farm-to-table food service, a media library, and administrative offices.
 Adjacent to the common area is a large outdoor gathering space for sports and recreation, an amphitheater, and community garden.
 The flexible indoor/outdoor spaces accommodate speakers and presentations, large and small group functions, individual reflection, and STEAM (science, technology, engineering, art, and math) maker spaces.

 Our team envisioned the learning pods as flexible classrooms with sliding operable walls on each end.
-Built on a track system, the rooms slide together to form one large classroom or slide apart to form separate smaller classrooms.
+Built on a track system, the rooms slide together to form one large classroom or slide apart to form separate, smaller classrooms.
 When apart, the classrooms have a natural outdoor breezeway between them.
 The operable sides can open to promote airflow from natural ventilation or remain closed on days with inclement weather.
-Adding to the health aspects, interior spaces feature materials specified for their benefits to indoor air quality and their ability to easily be cleaned and disinfected.
+Adding to the health aspects, interior spaces feature materials specified for their benefits to indoor air quality and their ability to be cleaned and disinfected easily.